 The Flexible Endoscopic Evaluation of Swallowing (FEES) study is a gold standard diagnostic tool for identifying swallowing disorders and paths to treatment.
 Our licensed Speech-language Pathologists with Endoscopy Certification are able travel to assisted living and nursing facilities, rehabilitation facilities, medical centers and hospitals to perform these studies, so that patients do not need to be moved out of their facility for evaluation.
-We also now have a partnership with the Rural Health Services Consortium and are able to offer Walk-In FEES services at the Kingsport Medical Center.
+We also offer Walk-In FEES services at our center.
 We are excited to bring this much needed service to our region!

 Speech / Language

 Our three-year-old, Sam, is a current patient at MRSH, and it has been like watching a miracle to see him find his voice with Mrs. Bekah every week.
 Mrs. Bekah is incredibly skilled at what she does, and she gained Sam’s trust and friendship so quickly in his therapy journey.
 In addition to working so well with Sam, she has taught our whole family how to better support and encourage his language development.
 Sam loves coming to speech, and it is making such a difference for him.
 All of the staff we have interacted with are so welcoming and helpful.
 We are very thankful to have been referred to MRSH by our kids’ pediatrician.